 Saturday, Sept.
 12

-Slideshow of Smoky Mountain National Park.
-Just scroll through!
-It was supposed to be a bike ride but the weather started out pretty sketchy, so we followed Highway 441 right through to Gatlinburg & back.
+The ride through Smoky Mountain National Park was supposed to be a bike ride, but the weather started out pretty sketchy, so we followed Highway 441 right through to Gatlinburg & back.
 The scenic highway enters the National Park through the Eastern Cherokee Nation, in (you guessed it) Cherokee, NC.
-There’s a historic center and a souvenir shop on every corner, but hardly any Cherokee to be seen (except for one young dude on a skateboard).
+There’s a historic center and a souvenir shop on every corner, but hardly a Cherokee to be seen (except for one young dude on a skateboard).
 Lots of bikers & enough classic cars passing through to qualify as a show.
 On the other end, we did stop at the visitor center in Gatlinburg to get maps, but the main drag was so crammed with people it was a little too overwhelming for a stop this time around.

 The 441 is truly one of the most awe-inspiring highways.
 The whole Park route is beautiful & immaculate, start to finish.
 The road is smooth and gently sloped and runs alongside the Oconaluftee River, with frequent pull-off areas at major trailheads & overlooks for some of the highest peaks.